-'''

 Server1=lab1_computer

-Server2=lab3 computer

-'''
+Server2=lab3_computer

-- f Select the primary and secondary owners for the task.

-- g Optionally enter a description.
+- f.
+Specify the Schedule execution time, the date and time at which you want the deployment task to be initiated. - g.
+Select the primary and secondary owners for the task. - h.
+Optionally enter a description.

-- 6 Click OK.

-The automation task is saved.
+The automation deployment task is saved.
 It will be executed according to its sequential order when the release package to which it is associated is deployed to the specified stage.